Memory-Dominated Quantum Criticality as a Universal Route to High-Temperature Superconductivity

-Our results establish the relaxation-rate spectrum as a fundamental organizing principle of quantum critical dynamics and reveal memory--dominated criticality as a generic route toward high--temperature superconductivity.
-This framework reconciles anomalous dynamical phenomena observed in strange metals with robust pairing and provides a unified spectral perspective on collective behavior across strongly correlated systems \cite{5,7,10}.
+Our results identify the relaxation-rate spectrum as a fundamental organizing principle of quantum critical dynamics and establish memory-dominated criticality as a natural dynamical environment for enhanced pairing.
 The remainder of this paper is organized as follows.
 In Section~II we derive the exact TDOS representation of the collective susceptibility and classify infrared universality classes.
-In Sections~III and IV we analyze the resulting memory--dominated pairing kernel and its implications for superconducting instabilities.
-In Section~V we discuss experimental consequences including superconducting domes, Uemura scaling, and dynamical anomalies.
-We conclude in Section~VI with a summary and outlook.
+In Sections~III and IV we analyze the resulting memory-dominated pairing kernel and its implications for superconducting instabilities.
+In Section~V we discuss experimental consequences, including superconducting domes, Uemura scaling, and anomalous dynamical response.
+In Section~VI we conclude with a discussion and outlook.